odradev/odradev.github.io/docusaurus/docs/advanced/05-storage-layout.md

 }
 ```

-The `Loans` module encompasses two fields: `lenders` and `borrowers`, both of
+The `Loans` module has two fields: `lenders` and `borrowers`, both of which have
-which have the same storage layout as defined by the `Token` module.
-Odra
+the same storage layout as defined by the `Token` module.
+Odra guarantees that
-guarantees that `lenders` and `borrowers` are stored under distinct keys within
+`lenders` and `borrowers` are stored under distinct keys within the storage
-the storage dictionary.
+dictionary.

-Both `Token` and `Loans` serve as examples to show how Odra's storage layout operates.
+Both `Token` and `Loans` serve as examples to show how Odra's storage layout
+operates.

 ## Key generation.